XimeraProject/server/ximeraLatex/README.md

 Now that you have the ximera.cls file and can compile test.tex, it is time to get started on your own GitHub repo.

-To start, make a directory where your activites will live.
+To start, make a directory where your activities will live.
 Give this directory a descriptive name, ximeraUserActivities, or something similar.
 For example purposes, we will use this name, but you should use your own.
 Inside of this directory, you should have